zacnider/entrofhe/README.md

-# FHEVM Example Hub
+# FHEVM Example Hub with EntropyOracle Integration

-A comprehensive collection of standalone, Hardhat-based FHEVM examples demonstrating various concepts and patterns for building privacy-preserving smart contracts using Fully Homomorphic Encryption.
+A comprehensive collection of standalone, Hardhat-based FHEVM examples demonstrating various concepts and patterns for building privacy-preserving smart contracts using Fully Homomorphic Encryption. **All examples are integrated with EntropyOracle** - a production-ready FHE-based entropy and randomness infrastructure.

 ## 🎯 Overview

 This repository provides a complete set of FHEVM examples organized by category, with automated scaffolding tools, comprehensive tests, and auto-generated documentation.
-Each example is a standalone Hardhat project demonstrating one clear FHEVM concept.
+Each example is a standalone Hardhat project demonstrating one clear FHEVM concept **with EntropyOracle integration** for encrypted randomness.

+### 🔑 Key Feature: EntropyOracle Integration

+**All 14 tutorial examples** demonstrate how to integrate and use **EntropyOracle** - an on-chain entropy oracle that provides cryptographically secure randomness using FHE technology.
+Unlike traditional VRF solutions, EntropyOracle keeps seeds encrypted at all times, ensuring maximum privacy and security.

+**EntropyOracle Features:**
+- 🔒 **FHE-Based Privacy**: Seeds and entropy remain encrypted on-chain
+- 💰 **Low Cost**: Only 0.00001 ETH per entropy request
+- 🛠️ **Developer-Friendly**: Simple interface for easy integration
+- ⛓️ **On-Chain**: No external dependencies or oracles
+- 📍 **Deployed on Sepolia**: `0x75b923d7940E1BD6689EbFdbBDCD74C1f6695361`

 ## ✨ Features